biblius/hextacy/README.md

   }
   ```

   No implementation details are written here, only the signatures we want our endpoint service to have.
+By having an `HttpResponse` in the return signature we retain the flexibility of responding to the user with different responses instead of having a concrete type to return from the service.
+This essentially allows us to return any struct that implements the `Response` trait.

 - #### **data.rs**